explosion/spacy-course/slides/chapter1_03_mini_summary_two.md

 ---

-# for and while
+##  for loop and while loop

-## for loop and while loop allows you to do one thing repeatedly in a concise syntax.
+for loop and while loop allows you to do one thing repeatedly in a concise syntax.

 ```python
 YEARS = [2018, 2015, 2012, 2000]